oat-sa/taohub-articles/articles/Frontend/Best Practices/styling.md

 <!-- /TOC -->

 ## Use explicit class names
-SASS and LESS are providing some useful shortcuts, but could also lead to unreadable and unmaintainable code.
+SASS is providing some useful shortcuts, but could also lead to unreadable and unmaintainable code.
 The parent selector (`&`) is a very useful tool, but it must be reserved to chain classes, not to build complex names.
 Using the parent selector to build complex names prevents to retrieve easily the class names.
 This is hard to maintain as it introduces some mess in the code.